Lakshya-Kapoor/Taxi-Pooling-project/README.md

 # Taxi Buddy

 This repository contains the frontend and the backend code for the taxi buddy website.
-Taxi Buddy is the one stop solution that allows students to pool taxis from uni to the airport and vice verca.
+Taxi Buddy is the one stop solution that allows students to pool taxis from uni to the airport and vice versa.

 ## Environment variables